TomoKanazawa/real-time-voting-polling/README.md

 ### 3. Replication and Consistency

-The system implements data replication through:
+The system implements data replication through Apache Kafka:

-- Regular synchronization between brokers and the leader
-- Publishers and subscribers maintain local caches that are regularly synchronized
+- **Topic Replication**: Kafka topics can be configured with a replication factor to ensure data is replicated across multiple brokers
+- **Partition Leadership**: Each Kafka partition has a leader that handles all reads and writes, with followers that replicate the data
+- **Consistency Guarantees**: Kafka provides at-least-once delivery semantics, ensuring messages are not lost
+- **Offset Management**: Consumers track their position in each partition using offsets, allowing them to resume from where they left off
+- **Producer Acknowledgments**: Producers can be configured to wait for acknowledgments from the leader or all replicas before considering a write successful

+This approach ensures:
-- The leader broker is the source of truth for all data
+- High availability of data
+- Fault tolerance against broker failures
+- Consistent message ordering within partitions
+- Scalable throughput by adding more partitions

 ### 4. Gossip Protocol